As reflected in our Vision

 present at least twice annually at regularly scheduled meetings.

-Corporate Secretary has the discretion to forward the correspondence
+IN 47549.
+The Secretary has the discretion to forward the correspondence

-to the director, or if circumstances dictate, to other departments within the Company
+to the director, or if circumstances dictate, to other departments

 I. Annual Board Self-Evaluation

 The Board will conduct an annual review of its operation, including

 its members and committees with a focus on determining the effectiveness

 of the Board in operating as a cohesive and effective governing

 body.
 The Compensation & Governance Committee, in conjunction

 with the Lead Independent Director, if any, shall receive comments

 from all directors and report annually to the Board with an assessment